-9.2.3 The Executive Director: Research Administration

-- a) The responsibility for the development of an institutional research and innovation strategic plan.
-The Executive Director liaises with the key internal and external stakeholders such as the DHET and the NRF at the level of policy, strategy and vision. - b) The responsibility to ensure that adequate resources are provided for research and innovation facilitation in the institution.

-9.2.4 Research entities

-- a) The management of research and innovation, for example compiling research and innovation plans and the implementation thereof. - b) The conducting of research audits at regular and strategic intervals. - 9.3 The operational management of research and innovation is delegated to research entities.

-- 9.3.1 All research entities must present annual research and innovation plans at the first meeting of the SRIPDC. - 9.3.2 The performance of each research entity is measured against the goals and targets in the approved plans on a quarterly basis. - 9.3.3 An annual performance report is presented to the SRIPDC at the first meeting of the committee annually. - 9.4 The University is responsible for providing adequate resources for research and innovation. - 9.5 Research entities are responsible for the development of developing and emerging researchers to do research and to provide them with adequate time and facilities for this purpose. - 9.6 Proven researchers as part of their academic duty are expected to assist less experienced colleagues in developing research skills, particularly those skills relating to research planning, research design and publication. - 9.7 Researchers who require such assistance are encouraged to approach the chairperson of the department, the director of the school, the executive dean of the college or the Executive Director: Research Administration. - 9.8 Basic research competence is demonstrated by obtaining a doctoral degree.
+- a) The provision of strategic leadership in research and innovation. - 10.2.3 The Executive Director: Research, Innovation and Commercialization - a) The development of an institutional research and innovation functional plan.
+The Executive Director liaises with the key internal and external stakeholders such as the DHET and the NRF at the level of policy, strategy and vision. - b) The provision of adequate resources provided for research and innovation facilitation in the institution. - 10.2.4 Research entities - a) The management of research and innovation, for example compiling research and innovation plans and the implementation thereof. - b) The conducting of research audits at regular and strategic intervals. - 10.3 The operational management of research and innovation is managed by the research entities. - 10.3.1 All research entities must present annual research and innovation plans at the first meeting of the SRIPCC. - 10.3.2 The performance of each research entity is measured against the goals and targets in the approved plans on a quarterly basis. - 10.3.3 An annual performance report is presented to the SRIPCC at the first meeting of the committee annually. - 10.4 The University will provide adequate resources for research and innovation. - 10.5 Research entities will enable the development of developing and emerging researchers to do research and to provide them with adequate time and facilities for this purpose. - 10.6 Proven researchers as part of their academic duty are expected to assist less experienced colleagues in developing research skills, particularly those skills relating to research planning, research design and publication. - 10.7 Researchers who require such assistance are encouraged to approach the chairperson of the department, the director of the school, the executive dean of the college or the Executive Director: Research, Innovation and Commercialisation. - 10.8 Basic research competence is demonstrated by obtaining a doctoral degree.
 This degree should be regarded as the minimum qualification and the first priority for all researchers.

-10. MEASUREMENT AND BENCHMARKING
+11. MEASUREMENT AND BENCHMARKING